In 1993, whilst working for World Vision UK, a Christian charity, the position I occupied was made redundant.

 The above was brought back to my consciousness with the recent announcement of the resignation of Pope Benedict XVI from the Papacy, the Bishop of Rome.

 One commentator called the announcement “bizarre, almost unbelievable”.
-Indeed, if one believes in God, especially the God espoused by the Roman Catholic Church, it is most bizarre that the leader of this church – supposedly the ‘Vicar of Christ’ and ‘God’s representative on earth’, claiming divine appointment and sanction, not to mention power and presence – personally decides that, for whatever reason(s), he has had enough of the responsibility, as if the God he purports to serve is unable to provide the necessary personal and professional resources for him to continue.
+Indeed, if one believes in God, especially the God espoused by the Roman Catholic Church, it is most bizarre that the leader of this church – supposedly the ‘Vicar of Christ’ and ‘God’s representative on earth’, claiming divine appointment and sanction, not to mention power and presence – personally decides that, for whatever reason(s), he has had enough of the responsibility.
+It is almost as if the God he purports to serve is unable to provide the necessary personal and professional resources for him to continue.

 One could say that God does, indeed, move in mysterious ways.

 Clearly the issue was not one of organisational finances, nor one or other of the concerns of priests, retired or otherwise – accommodation, pension, job satisfaction, specific difficulties with the personal job specifications, or whatever.
-In retirement, Pope Benedict will have all of these needs adequately met.
+In retirement, Pope Benedict will have these needs adequately met.

 It seems obvious that Benedict XVI has not been at the height of his powers.
 However, could it be that Pope Benedict has simply come to the end of his tether with the demands of the job, for example, protecting paedophile priests, accommodating disillusioned and recalcitrant Anglo-Catholics, or of upholding the increasingly irrational and questionable tenets of the Roman Catholic version of Christianity, for example, opposition to birth control, abortion, homosexuality and the ordination of women priests.

-However, if one does not believe in God then maybe this was the moment when the Papacy was revealed for what many believe it is – simply a job of being a high-powered executive in a creaking, though still very popular, human institution.
+However, if one does not believe in God, then maybe this was the moment when the Papacy was revealed for what many believe it is – simply a job of being a high-powered executive in a creaking, though still popular, human institution.
 Perhaps Pope Benedict became exhausted with being, and had the courage to admit it, the Papal puppet in a costume drama that is much indebted to ancient and medieval beliefs and practices – with their questionable histories and ethics, but increasingly cannot cut the mustard in contemporary world society.

 Mind you, he took a risk in calling it a day.
 No matter how irregularly and unwittingly it may have occurred, exposing the Papacy as a job and not a position for an iconic and “sacrosanct heavenly ambassador” (with thanks to Deborah Orr of The Guardian for this very apposite term), was bound to have adverse outcomes.